sq7bti/iAccelStepper/README.md

 - //  SYSCTL_PERIPH_TIMER6,
 - //  SYSCTL_PERIPH_TIMER7

-To sum up, both the original AccelStepper and iAccelStepper library should be located in your library folder, not neceserily in a common folder:
+To sum up, both the original AccelStepper and iAccelStepper library should be located in your library folder, not necessarily in a common folder:
 ${ENERGIA_PROJECT}/sketches
 ${ENERGIA_PROJECT}/libraries/AccelStepper/AccelStepper.cpp
 ${ENERGIA_PROJECT}/libraries/AccelStepper/AccelStepper.h